 Hosted feature layer views have an additional restriction; you cannot set a definition on a hosted feature layer view if it has a dependent hosted tile layer.

 The Created from value under Details on the hosted layer's item page tells you which layer or file was used to publish the hosted layer.
-The Published as and Other Views values indicate what other hosted layers have been published or views created from the hosted feature layer.
+The Published as and Other Views values indicate which other hosted layers have been published or views created from the hosted feature layer.

 Clients that can use hosted layers